ClaudiuBrandusa/CSVEditor/README.md

 ## Before you leave

 Do not forget to let me know if you find any bugs.
-This is a small project for my, in the next weeks I will add a graphic interface and post a version in C#.
+This is a small project for now in the next weeks I will add a graphic interface and post a version of these tool in C#.